History of Khuzestan province

-The history of Khuzestan Province, a province in southwestern Iran, extends from the ancient pre-Aryan Elamite civilization to the modern day Islamic Republic.
+Khuzestan province is located in southwestern Iran.
+Its history extends from the pre-Aryan ancient Elamite civilization to the modern-day Islamic Republic.

 Prehistory

 Susiana plain, centered around Susa in the north of Khuzestan province, has been the subject of the longest and the most extensive archaeological research in Iran.
-Just to the northwest in Ilam Province, there's also the Deh Luran plain, that was culturally very similar.
+Just to the northwest in Ilam province, there's also the Deh Luran plain, that was culturally very similar.

 Susiana plain

 Unlike southern Mesopotamia, early settled life in Susiana was dominated by a single site: Chogha Mish.
 It was abandoned around 4800 BCE, perhaps because of increased activity of nomadic pastoralist groups in the lowlands.
-For several centuries afterward there was a transitional phase during which Chogha Do Sar, 9km to the southwest, was the largest settlement in the region.
+For several centuries afterward there was a transitional phase during which Chogha Do Sar, 9 km to the southwest, was the largest settlement in the region.
 Susa was founded around 4400 BCE as a cluster of several hamlets that later merged to become a single larger town.
 It may have competed with Chogha Do Sar for a while before ultimately becoming the main settlement in the region.